sydneyruoj/MeXE402_Midterm_Abeleda_Dannielle_Louis_Ponsica_Sydney_Ruoj_I/Logistic Regression/README.md

 # 💡Conclusion

+### 🤖Logistic Regression Model
 The recorded accuracy for the Logistic Regression model is 82.75%, indicating that this model is fairly reliable for predicting whether an individual has diabetes using the Pima Indians Diabetes Dataset.
 However, there are other models that achieve higher accuracy than the Logistic Regression model like the Random Tree Model which has an accuracy score of 85.27%.
 While some others reaching over 90%.
 These include the Bagging Decision Tree model, Support Vector Machine (SVM), Gaussian Naive Bayes, and others.
 Additional data cleaning and imputation could improve accuracy, though excessive cleaning lowered the Logistic Regression model’s performance in this case.
 As a result, I opted to replace only the zero values in certain features, as it’s unlikely for such values to be valid given the dataset’s features.

 [Here](https://github.com/Bang2018/Lecture-Notes---ML-DL/blob/main/Ensemble%20PIMA%20Dataset%200.92%20Accuracy.ipynb), is the compilation of all the models used in this dataset compiled by SPARSH ANALYTICS.
 ![image](https://github.com/user-attachments/assets/3922a244-13a2-49b6-b8dc-16affcf8b505)

+### 🔑Key Takeaway
+In summary, all the features in the Pima Indians Diabetes Database—such as pregnancies, glucose levels, blood pressure, skin thickness, insulin levels, BMI, diabetes pedigree function, and age—have been shown to influence an individual's risk of developing diabetes.
+Each feature contributes uniquely to the likelihood of diabetes through mechanisms like insulin resistance, obesity, genetic predisposition, and metabolic changes.

 # 🔗References
 **Huge credits to:😎**